-"Asset warranties" refer to the representations and warranties on the underlying assets of the originator as of a specific date or time of the securitisation project (such as the cut-off date, the effective date of the trust or the special scheme).
+“Asset warranties” refer to the representations and warranties on the underlying assets of the originator as of a specific date or time of the securitisation project (such as the cut-off date, the trust property delivery date/effective date of the special scheme or the revolving purchase date).
 The contents of asset warranties may differ based on the different types of underlying assets, but the contents of an asset warranties clause usually include the following:

 If the underlying assets do not satisfy the requirements of the asset warranties at the time of entering the asset pool or transfer, then the underlying assets will be recognised as ineligible assets and must be redeemed by the transferor or originator in accordance with the terms of the transaction documents.

 Currently, the prevailing right perfection measures include two kinds: (i) sending right perfection notice to the debtor and the guarantor, and (ii) conducting the transfer registration for the related mortgage or pledge.
 Since the notice and the transfer registration need to be conducted one by one, for the purposes of facilitating the collection of the assets and reducing the transaction costs, such measures are not normally required to be taken at the delivery of the underlying assets, and are only required upon the occurrence of right perfection events provided in the transaction documents.

 Right perfection events usually include but are not limited to the situations in which: